-i was a french kid living in Quebec Canada until my family moved to New Hampshire in the late 1960’s; i hardly remember a day in my life that i haven’t been in search of some form of redress; that search eventually lead me to the New Hampshire Constitution.
+As a french kid living in Quebec Canada until my family moved to New Hampshire in the late 1960’s, ‘i’ hardly remember a day in my life that ‘i’ haven’t been in search of some form of redress; that search eventually lead me to the New Hampshire Constitution.

 The Bill of Rights of New Hampshire is a trust document between the people as grantors and the Legislature as trustees… to violate any provision, especially a mandated provision such as Article 31 is to violate that PUBLIC TRUST.

-In 2012, as Redress Petitioner #28, i testified before the House Redress Committee and realized the New Legislature had been neutered by members of the BAR association (1950’s) and no longer understood it’s authority to provide redress according to the mandates of Article 31 of the New Hampshire Bill of Rights.
+In 2012, as Redress Petitioner #28, ‘i’ did testify before the House Redress Committee and did soon realize the New Legislature had been neutered by members of the BAR association in the mid 1950’s.
+The Legislature no longer understood it’s authority to provide redress according to the mandates of Article 31 of the New Hampshire Bill of Rights.